 Step Four - Install Key on Existing Servers

-Once logged in to an existing server you can add the key to a authorized_keys
+Once logged in to an existing server you can add the key to an authorized_keys

-Check the .ssh directory exists for the user you wish to login for and the permissions are correct.
+Check the .ssh directory exists for the user you wish to log in for and that the permissions are correct.

 Then you can nano the file and paste in your key from step 3

 Step Five - Provision New Servers with Keys